noahsmartin/CSE110/README.md

 ### About
 Restaurant application created by team MSG for CSE110 UCSD Spring Quarter 2104.
-The app contains two components, the iOS app which has the source including here, and the website which can be found at http://menyouapp.com The website component is not regularly updated here as we edit it on the server instead of uploading here.
+The app contains two components, the iOS app which has the source included here, and the website which can be found at http://menyouapp.com The website component is not regularly updated here as we edit it on the server instead of uploading here.

 ### Use